element-hq/policies/docs/matrix-org/code_of_conduct.md

 This code of conduct outlines our expectations for participants within the Matrix community, as well as steps for reporting unacceptable behaviour.
 We are committed to providing a welcoming and inspiring community for all, and expect our code of conduct to be honoured.
 Anyone who violates this code of conduct may be banned from the community.

 This applies to conversation in the any room in the matrix community ([+matrix:matrix.org](https://matrix.to/#/+matrix:matrix.org)) and commits and comments relating to any project in the [matrix-org](https://github.com/matrix-org) github space.
+This does not apply to the rest of [matrix.org](https://matrix.org) homeserver, including Direct Messages.
+Accept DM invites at your own risk.

 Our open source community strives to:

 * **Be friendly and patient.**